 Why won’t my cornbread rise at all?

 Another common mistake with cornbread is using plain cornmeal without adding baking powder.
-Brands like Martha White have a self-rising cornmeal, but if you are just using plain old cornmeal, you need to add enough baking powder to help it rise.
+Brands like Martha White have a self-rising cornmeal mix, but if you are just using plain old cornmeal, you need to add enough baking powder to help it rise.

 Did you leave out the buttermilk and just use plain milk?
-If you do not use buttermilk, you will need to swap out some of the baking powder for baking soda.
+If you do not use buttermilk (or a substitute with vinegar added), you will need to swap out some of the baking powder for baking soda.
 Baking powder requires an acid to be activated – if you do not use buttermilk, the cornbread won’t rise.

 Why does cornbread get stuck to the pan?